-Divide)
+DIV (Unsigned Integer Divide)

-- performs an unsigned division of the accumulator by the source operand. - The dividend (the accumulator) is twice the size of the divisor (the source operand); the quotient and remainder have the same size as the divisor. - Non-integral quotients are truncated to integers toward 0.

-Size of Source der Dividerarys less than the divisor der Forerasigned byte division, the largest quotient is 255.

-For Bytesigned word division, the largest qualient is 65,5/3/3.
-DX:AX AX DX
+- performs an unsigned division of the accumulator by the source operand. - The dividend (the accumulator) is twice the size of the divisor (the source operand); the quotient and remainder have the same size as the divisor. - Non-integral quotients are truncated to integers toward 0. - The remainder is always less than the divisor. - For unsigned byte division, the largest quotient is 255. - For unsigned word division, the largest quotient is 65,535. - For unsigned doubleword division the largest quotient is 2-1.